mysweet/cockroachdb_docs_cn/design_cn.md

 command.
 Consistent reads are processed on the lease holder immediately.
 Write commands are committed into the Raft log so that every replica will execute the same commands.
-All commands produce deterministic results so that the range replicas keep consistent states among them.
+All commands produce deterministic results so that the 域 replicas keep consistent states among them.

 When a write command completes, all the replica updates their response cache to ensure idempotency.
 When a read command completes, the lease holder replica updates its timestamp cache to keep track of the latest read for a given key.

-There is a chance that a range lease gets expired while a command is executed.
+There is a chance that a 域 lease gets expired while a command is executed.
 Before executing a command, each replica checks if a replica proposing the command has a still lease.
 When the lease has been expired, the command will be rejected by the replica.

-# Splitting / Merging Ranges
+# 分裂/合并域

-Nodes split or merge ranges based on whether they exceed maximum or minimum thresholds for capacity or load.
-Ranges exceeding maximums for either capacity or load are split; ranges below minimums for *both* capacity and load are merged.
+Nodes split or merge 域s based on whether they exceed maximum or minimum thresholds for capacity or load. 域s exceeding maximums for either capacity or load are split; 域s below minimums for *both* capacity and load are merged.

-Ranges maintain the same accounting statistics as accounting key prefixes.
+域s maintain the same accounting statistics as accounting key prefixes.
 These boil down to a time series of data points with minute granularity.
 Everything from number of bytes to read/write queue sizes.
 Arbitrary distillations of the accounting stats can be determined as the basis for splitting / merging.
-Two sensible metrics for use with split/merge are range size in bytes and IOps.
+Two sensible metrics for use with split/merge are 域 size in bytes and IOps.
 A good metric for rebalancing a replica from one node to another would be total read/write queue wait times.
-These metrics are gossipped, with each range / node passing along relevant metrics if they’re in the bottom or top of the range it’s aware of.
+These metrics are gossipped, with each 域 / node passing along relevant metrics if they’re in the bottom or top of the 域 it’s aware of.

-A range finding itself exceeding either capacity or load threshold splits.
-To this end, the range lease holder computes an appropriate split key candidate and issues the split through Raft.
-In contrast to splitting, merging requires a range to be below the minimum threshold for both capacity *and* load.
-A range being merged chooses the smaller of the ranges immediately preceding and succeeding it.
+A 域 finding itself exceeding either capacity or load threshold splits.
+To this end, the 域 lease holder computes an appropriate split key candidate and issues the split through Raft.
+In contrast to splitting, merging requires a 域 to be below the minimum threshold for both capacity *and* load.
+A 域 being merged chooses the smaller of the 域s immediately preceding and succeeding it.

 Splitting, merging, rebalancing and recovering all follow the same basic algorithm for moving data between roach nodes.
-New target replicas are created and added to the replica set of source range.
+New target replicas are created and added to the replica set of source 域.
 Then each new replica is brought up to date by either replaying the log in full or copying a snapshot of the source replica data and then replaying the log from the timestamp of the snapshot to catch up fully.
-Once the new replicas are fully up to date, the range metadata is updated and old, source replica(s) deleted if applicable.
+Once the new replicas are fully up to date, the 域 metadata is updated and old, source replica(s) deleted if applicable.

 **Coordinator** (lease holder replica)

 ```
 if splitting
-  SplitRange(split_key): splits happen locally on range replicas and
+  Split域(split_key): splits happen locally on 域 replicas and
   only after being completed locally, are moved to new target replicas.
 else if merging
-  Choose new replicas on same servers as target range replicas;
+  Choose new replicas on same servers as target 域 replicas;
   add to replica set.
 else if rebalancing || recovering
   Choose new replica(s) on least loaded servers; add to replica set.